 The town of Limon, nestled along Costa Rica’s Caribbean coast, is an incredible place to visit.
 Limon developed somewhat separately from the rest of the country (people there even speak a different language, a form of English creole called Patua).
-The result is an exciting mix of Afro-Carribean and indigenous influences, and some of the best Carribean food you’ll ever taste.
+The result is an exciting mix of Afro-Carribean and indigenous influences and some of the best Caribbean food you’ll ever taste.

 Pro tip: Definitely try rondon, a delicious coconut stew while you’re in Limon—and ask a local foodie about other dishes to check out.